Bringing back grasses with Maasai pastoralists

 Grass seed banks

-Five grass seed banks (with a total of 50 hectare) will be managed and maintained, each by a group of 10-20 members of the community (for example, a women’s group).
+Three grass seed banks (with a total of almost 30 hectares) will be managed and maintained, each by a women’s group with on average 30 members.
 They will be trained in sowing and harvesting grass and are taught business skills.

 Being a role model